 Explore the mighty Gullfoss waterfalls – also among Iceland’s most beautiful – and the lovely valley of Þjórsardalur.
 Visit the excavated ruins and reconstruction of the farm of Stöng and the nearby twin falls of Hjálp, or the falls at Háifoss.

-2 Nights at Geysir campsite.
+2 nights at Geysir campsite.

 1 night at Hámragarðar campsite.

-Day 20 - 21
+Day 21 - 22

+Enjoy the Skaftafell National Park – drive to the tongue of Svínafellsjökull glacier or walk to Svartifoss waterfall.
 Guided walks may be available on the glacier.
-Enjoy the Skaftafell National Park – drive to the tongue of Svínafellsjökull glacier or walk to Svartifoss waterfall.

-2 Nights Skaftafell campsite.
+2 nights Skaftafell campsite.

-Day 22 - 23
+Day 23 - 24

-Continue to the wonderful Jökulsarlón glacier lagoon – look out for seals, and maybe take a lagoon boat trip – and on to the port of Höfn (81 miles).
+Continue to the wonderful Jökulsarlón glacier lagoon – look out for seals, and maybe take a lagoon boat trip – and on to the port of Höfn (84 miles).
 Two nights here means you can further get the most out of the incredible coast and glacier region fringing the huge Vatnajökull ice cap.
 Quad biking, glacier activities and many other trips can be booked from the site.

-2 Nights Höfn campsite.
+2 nights Höfn campsite.

 Meander past Lónsvík Bay, with its outwash plain and barrier islands, then via the cliffside roads and fjords, to the little port of Djúpivogur (64 miles).

 Continue winding along the coast and fjords.
 The Stone Museum of Petra, in the tiny Stöðvarfjörður, is full of colourful, sparkling Icelandic semi-gemstones, with a lovely garden.
-Circle around the fjords and via the Fagridalur valley to Egilsstaðir (97 miles).
-1 night at Egilsstaðir campsite.
+Circle around the fjords and via the Fagridalur valley to Egilsstaðir and back to Seyðisfjörður (70 miles).

-An early start over the pass from Egilsstaðir and back to Seyðisfjörður (17 miles), to once again join Norröna.
-1130 Farewell to the Land of Ice and Fire, as we depart Seyðisfjörður aboard Norröna for the Faroe Islands.
+0830 check in at Seyðisfjörður ferry port.
+At 1130 say farewell to the Land of Ice and Fire, as we depart Seyðisfjörður aboard Norröna for the Faroe Islands.

-Day 27 - 28
+Day 28 - 29

 0300 Arrive Tórshavn, on the island of Streymoy in the Faroe Islands.
 A gentle early morning drive to Skáli, on Eysturoy, via the Nesvík-Oyrabakki bridge (37 miles).
 Settle in and catch up with a nap, or start to explore the Faroe Islands.
-2 Nights at Skáli campsite

 (any units reliant on pegging will instead be booked into a Tórshavn campsite).

-Day 29 - 30
+Day 30 - 31

-2 Nights aboard cruise ferry Norröna.
+2 nights aboard cruise ferry Norröna.

 1200 Arrive Harwich.
 End of tour arrangements.

-Approximate tour mileage 1,590
+Approximate tour mileage 1,486.